 - Electronic form, on both Royal Far West premises and Royal Far West data-centres, which are managed by our outsourced IT service providers.

 We maintain administrative, technical, and physical safeguards for the protection of personal information.
 Our security measures include, but are not limited to:

 - Access to your personal information is limited to authorised personnel who have a legitimate need to know based on their job.
 In the case of third-party contractors or volunteers who process personal information on our behalf, similar requirements are imposed.

 - Only allowing access where the individual seeking access has satisfied our identification requirements, such as a security and identification check on the commencement of a phone call.

-- Confidentiality requirements for our employees, contractors, agents and suppliers.
+- Confidentiality and privacy requirements for our employees, contractors, agents and suppliers.